You've signed in with a UCLA undergraduate student account.

-Whether you’re a new grad student, a postdoc, a visiting graduate researcher, or a prospective applicant looking to see what research work we’re doing on campus, we’ve compiled several research resources in one place.
+Whether you’re a new grad student, a postdoc, a visiting graduate researcher, or a prospective applicant looking to see what research we’re doing on campus, we’ve compiled some resources on this page to get you started.

-A Postdoctoral Scholar (Postdoc) is an individual who holds a doctoral degree and is engaged in advanced training and education, and conducts research under the guidance of a faculty member at UCLA.
+A Postdoctoral Scholar (Postdoc) is an individual who holds a doctoral degree, is engaged in advanced training and education, and conducts research under the guidance of a faculty member at UCLA.
 A postdoctoral scholar position prepares you for a career in academia, industry, government or the non-profit sector.
-Each year, UCLA hosts approximately 1,400 postdocs from across the world who play a critical role in furthering the University’s educational and research mission.
+Each year, UCLA hosts approximately 1,200 postdocs worldwide who play a critical role in furthering the University’s educational and research mission.

 Graduate Student Researcher positions provide experience working on faculty-supervised research projects.
 Applicants should inquire within their department.

 The UCLA Career Center’s Handshake is a good place to start looking for internships, as is the UCLA International Education Office if you’re looking for an experience abroad.
 Other places are your home program/department and other programs/departments on campus.